blackcata/MHW_properties/README.md

 This code detects individual MHWs in each grid that MHW properties, such as duration, intensity, frequency, are calculated.
 This code is parallelized with openMP, which can be utilized with multi-core programming and is tested with 32 CPUs.

+Marine heatwaes are firstly referred by Pearce et al 2011 and quantitively defined as prolonged, discrete anomalous warm water event (Hobday et al 2016).
+After the specific definition by Hobday, the related studies have attracted the attention of many researchers.
+Especially, the Oliver et al 2018 suggested that these extreme events have been intensified, extended and more frequently generated in recent 30 yeas.
+Not only for recent periods, climate models have projected the wider, stronger, longer MHWs either (Frolicher et al 2018).

 Marine Heatwaves are detected and analyzed by the MHW_properties code and published to the Environmental Research Letters.

 ### Title : Global chlorophyll responses to marine heatwaves in satellite ocean color